 assistants or third parties, either as a result of negligence or because of

 other reasons.
 Participants should realize that risks of such Injuries

 and Damages are involved in adventure travel such as Nassau Community

-College Outing Club Activities and should appreciate that they may have to
+College Outdoor Club Activities and should appreciate that they may have to

 exercise extra care for their own person and for others around them in the